jason2506/MusicTube/README.md

 # MusicTube

-## Features

-* The "Add to MusicTube" button in the YouTube page
-* Drag & Drop Sortable Playlist
-* Editable Music Title
-* Import/Export Playlist
-* Play Mode Selection
-* Autoupdate

 ## Screenshots

 !['Add' Button](https://github.com/jason2506/MusicTube/raw/master/screenshots/add.png)

 ![Popup Page](https://github.com/jason2506/MusicTube/raw/master/screenshots/popup.png)

+## Features

+* Add songs in the YouTube video pages.
+* Sort songs by dragging and dropping.
+* Edit song title in place by clicking on it.
+* Easily import/export the playlist.
+* Provide three play modes (*Repeat All*, *Repeat One*, *Shuffle*).
+* Auto update to the latest version.

 ## License

 This extension is [BSD-licensed](http://www.opensource.org/licenses/BSD-3-Clause).
-See LICENSE file for more detail.
+You can see the LICENSE file get more detail.

-The icons I used as the extension's icon are designed by [Everaldo Coelho](http://www.everaldo.com/).
-All of those are released under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).
+The extension icon is designed by [Everaldo Coelho](http://www.everaldo.com/).
+It is released under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).

-The icons I used for the embedded music player are designed by [Gentleface.com](http://www.gentleface.com/), which are released under [CC License Attribution-Noncommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
+The icon set I used for the music player components is designed by [Gentleface.com](http://www.gentleface.com/).
+All of those are released under [CC License Attribution-Noncommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).